ishgervais/ishgervais/README.md

 I am Gervais Ishimwe \
 SuaCodeAfrica Developer\
-🔭 I’m Software developer(Full stack from Backend to Frontend).\
+🔭 I’m Software developer(Full stack)
-Currently using Nodejs and Spring for Backend Development with using Vue and React Js for Frontend Development\
+Currently using Nodejs and Spring for Backend Development \
+Vue and React Js for Frontend Development\
 👯 I’m looking to collaborate with on whatever looks forward to techs.\
 💬 Ask me about future of Coding\
 🎖🏆 My works: